Waikato/acceleratedWEKA/docs/Introduction/installation.md

-# Installation

 Accelerated WEKA was designed to provide an easy installation process.
-It can be done via the conda work with Python 3.8 and above.
-Installation can be done via `pip`:
-Accelerated WEKA simplifies the installation process by using the [conda environment](https://docs.conda.io/en/latest/), making straightforward to use it from the beginning.
+Accelerated WEKA simplifies the installation process by using the [conda environment](https://docs.conda.io/en/latest/).
+This makes straightforward to use Accelerated WEKA from the beginning.
 Once you have conda installed, Accelerated WEKA can be installed by issuing the following command:

 ```sh
 conda create -n accelweka -c rapidsai -c nvidia -c conda-forge  -c waikato weka